ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/README.md

 A dataset consists of:
 - **datasource**: As above - the location of the data.
 - **query**: A SQL query to run to retrieve the data.
 - **schema/fields**: A list of columns to be returned by the query - their type and default names.
+Many of these properties can be overridden by report-specific values.
+  - **name**: The name of the field/column in the SQL query.
+  - **display**: The name of the field to display in the report and in the filters, if filtered (e.g. `First name`).
+  - **filter**: See "Filters" in the "Notable Features" section below.
+  - **type**: The data type of the field.
+Used for deciding cell alignment and default transforms (e.g. rendering dates).
 - **parameters**: A list of filters to be applied within the query - distinct from field filters in the report, as these are a legacy of reports migrated from Business Objects.

 There are three types of dataset: